nvaccess/nvda/user_docs/en/userGuide.md

 ##### Report transparency for colors {#ReportTransparentColors}

 This option enables reporting when colors are transparent, useful for addon/appModule developers gathering information to improve user experience with a 3rd party application.
+Some GDI applications will highlight text with a background color, NVDA (via display model) attempts to report this color.
 In some situations, the text background may be entirely transparent, with the text layered on some other GUI element.
 With several historically popular GUI APIs, the text may be rendered with a transparent background, but visually the background color is accurate.